From jet boating and skydiving to going on a Lord of the Rings tour, here’s our list of the best things to do in Christchurch, New Zealand!

 It once served as a coastal defense during WW2, which will certainly be of interest to any history buffs out there.

-This trail starts at Taylors Mistake Beach, which is an excellent attraction in itself.
+This trail starts at Taylors Mistake Beach near Sumner Beach, which is an excellent attraction in itself.

-During your hike, you’re likely to see some wildlife during the hike, including penguins, dolphins, or even whales.
+During your hike, you’re likely to see some wildlife during the hike, including penguins, dolphins, or even whales in the Pacific Ocean.

 This is an astounding trail overall and is one of the best things to do in Christchurch.